Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Yes, always set it up over your home Wi-Fi before you fly.
 Some countries block VPN provider websites, so downloading the app on arrival can be difficult or impossible.
 Install it, sign in and run a quick test connection at home so it is ready the moment you land.

-Don’t wait until you’re staring at a hotel login screen to think about security.
-Pick the VPN that matches how you travel, install it tonight over home Wi-Fi, and step off the plane already encrypted and unblocked.
+Don’t wait until you’re staring at a hotel login screen — or a grey streaming wall on a Lisbon rooftop — to think about security.
+Pick the VPN that matches your travel style, install it tonight over your home Wi-Fi, and step off the plane already encrypted and unblocked.
+My one regret is that I nearly didn’t.

 Browse safely on any hotel or airport Wi-Fi